Hair Loss Test Panel

 Spironolactone

-Spironolactone is a powerful androgen receptor blocker, and when applied topically can prevent DHT from attaching to both hair follicles and oil glands.
+Spironolactone is a powerful androgen receptor blocker, and when applied topically, it can prevent DHT from attaching to both hair follicles and oil glands.

 Topical Combination Hair Loss Products